hellenike/textbook/docs/topics/module4/interrogative-indefinite/index.md

 ---
 layout: page
-title: "Interrogative and Indefinite Pronouns"
+title: "Interrogative and indefinite pronouns"
 parent: "Subordination"
 grand_parent: "Module 4: subordination"
 nav_order: 18
 has_children: true
 ---

-## Interrogative and Indefinite Pronouns
+## Interrogative and indefinite pronouns

 In this module, we add two more types of pronouns to those pronouns you learned in Module 2: personal pronouns, demonstrative pronouns, and relative pronouns.
 As you have learned with those examples, these pronouns, **interrogative pronouns** and **indefinite pronouns**, take the place of nouns.
 As we will see, these pronouns resemble one another in ancient Greek, and so paying attention to accentuation is especially important in distinguishing them and understanding the .